gsi-ee/dabc/plugins/ezca/Readme.md

 Tag PollingTimeout sets time in seconds for checking the EpicsFlagRec if new epics data shall be requested.

-2) Startup your epics ioc with the respective process variables.
+2. Startup your epics ioc with the respective process variables.

-3) Start DABC data taking from epics ioc by
+3. Start DABC data taking from epics ioc by

-"dabc_run CaRead.xml"
+    dabc_exe CaRead.xml